zzrpilot/SMR-Dimension/content/intro.md

 +++

 {{< figure class="image main" src="images/pic01.jpg" >}}
 We are an ecologicaly sensative mining company that tries to always use renewable energy where ever possible.
-By the way, check out my [awesome work](#work).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis dapibus rutrum facilisis.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Etiam tristique libero eu nibh porttitor fermentum.
-Nullam venenatis erat id vehicula viverra.
-Nunc ultrices eros ut ultricies condimentum.
-Mauris risus lacus, blandit sit amet venenatis non, bibendum vitae dolor.
-Nunc lorem mauris, fringilla in aliquam at, euismod in lectus.
-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-In non lorem sit amet elit placerat maximus.
-Pellentesque aliquam maximus risus, vel sed vehicula.
+Mining for rare earth elements need not be a disaster for the environment and we use methods that help to reduce polution of the local eco systems and reduce the carbon footprint of the elements recovered.

+Construction is sympathetic as we can be to the environmnet and we are commited to a 100% restoration of the land after we complete extraction so when we are gone future generations will be able to enjoy the land just as it was before we arrived.